 - Improved ending session for shutdown/reboot and lots more.

-How to Install LXQt Desktop on Ubuntu 18.04 LTS
+How to Install LXQt Desktop on Ubuntu Linux

-Although the latest LXQt version is not available from the default Ubuntu repos, but there is a easiest way to try the LXQt desktop version 0.12 in Ubuntu 18.04 LTS using the following command.
+Although the latest LXQt version is not available from the default Ubuntu repos, the easiest way to try the latest LXQt desktop version in Ubuntu 20.04 LTS is to use the following command.

-$ sudo apt-get update $ sudo apt-get install lxqt openbox
+$ sudo apt-get update $ sudo apt install lxqt sddm

 # dnf install @lxqt

-After installing, logout from the current session and login back with LXQt session as shown.
+After installing, log out from the current session and login back in with the LXQt session as shown.